 Buying Guide: Fiocchi 12-Gauge 3-1/2″ 1 Shot

-You might think “BB” means a small toy gun for children, but a 12-gauge shotgun shell loaded with BB shot, which measures .18 inches, is an effective hunting load.
-Primarily used for geese and large ducks, shotgun shells loaded with BB are popular for larger game at greater distances.
-There is also the smaller “B” pellets (.17 inches), as well as the larger “BBB” pellets (.19).
+You might think “BB” means a small toy gun for children.
+A 12-gauge shotgun shell loaded with BB shot measures .18 inches.
+It is an effective hunting load.
+It is primarily used for geese and large ducks.
+Shotgun shells loaded with BB are popular for larger game at greater distances.
+There are the smaller “B” pellets at .17 inches.
+Slightly larger are the “BBB” pellets at .19 inches.

 Buying Guide: Hornady 12-Gauge 3″ BB Shot

-With a pellet diameter of .244 inches, #4 buckshot is popular for medium-sized game, including deer and coyote.
+With a pellet diameter of .244 inches, #4 buckshot is popular for medium-sized game.
+It is great for deer and coyote.
 Home defense is a good excuse to buy this 12-gauge ammo shot pattern and size.
 It gives a good balance of power and penetration.

 Buying Guide: Fiocchi 12-Gauge 2-3/4″ #4 Buck

 With #1 buckshot, you are starting to get into some seriously heavy equipment.
-The pellets measure .3 inches and are used primarily for deer hunting.
+The pellets measure .3 inches.
+Deer hunting is their primary use.
 A properly-placed load of #1 shot, from the desired distance, will have no problem dropping a mature buck.

 Buying Guide: Winchester 12-Gauge 2-3/4″ #1 Buck

-#00 buckshot, usually called simply “double aught,” is an effective round that can be used for deer hunting, but also has applications in larger game, including heavy hog and even large game animals found in the western United States.
+The #00 buckshot, or “double aught”, is an effective round that can be used for deer hunting.
+It’s great for larger game, including heavy hog and even large game animals found in the western United States.
 Usually holding about eight .32-inch pellets, the #00 shot delivers reliable penetration and energy transfer.

 Buying Guide: Federal 12-Gauge 2-3/4″ 00 Buck

-Three-inch 12-gauge round loaded with #000 buckshot hold around eight or ten .36-inch pellets, so you can imagine how devastating it can be when it impacts a deer or game animal.
-This is one of the most devastating rounds for shotguns, and can be used for a wide variety of animals, although some consider it not powerful enough (and therefore unethical) to use on significantly large game like moose and bear.
+Three-inch 12-gauge round loaded with #000 buckshot hold around eight or ten .36-inch pellets.
+The effects are devastating on a deer or game animal.
+It not powerful enough to use on large game like moose and bear.
 This makes it unethical to hunt larger game with.